 Burning legs can be difficult to describe to a doctor.
 A person may feel a sensation of heat, tingling, or numbness.
 The feeling may be in one leg, both legs, part of the leg, or just the feet.

-The skin, muscle, and nerves in the legs can all cause a burning sensation or pain.
+The skin, muscles, and nerves in the legs can all cause a burning sensation or pain.
 Knowing the source of the pain can help to understand the cause and access the right treatment.

 Exercise that uses muscles in the legs can cause a burning feeling.
 This does not always mean that the muscle is injured.